List of EastEnders characters introduced in 2020: Albie Watts

 Albie Watts (also Kayden Watts) is the son of established characters Sharon Watts (Letitia Dean) and Phil Mitchell (Steve McFadden).
 It was initially thought for the first three and a half years of his life that his father was Keanu Taylor (Danny Walters) as a result of his year-long affair with Sharon.
 Albie is born at the local funeral parlour in the episode broadcast on 21 February 2020, as part of the programme's 35th anniversary celebrations, after being delivered by Kathy Beale (Gillian Taylforth).
 Sharon's other son, Dennis Rickman Jnr (Bleu Landau), dies in a boat crash on the River Thames simultaneously as Albie is born, so Sharon struggles to care for Albie as she is grieving for Dennis.
 Keanu leaves shortly after Albie is born, after being threatened by Phil and told to "get out" by Sharon.
 Sharon does not initially name her son, so Keanu's mother, Karen Taylor (Lorraine Stanley), names him Kayden.
 Sharon later renames him Albie during the COVID-19 lockdown.

 Keanu returns to Walford in December 2022, determined to build a relationship with his son, which Sharon allows.
 Sharon is offered the chance to work in Abu Dhabi for a year resulting in Keanu, who has no legal access to Albie as he is not on the birth certificate, kidnapping Albie in a bid to stop Sharon taking him out the country.
 Albie is returned a week later via Karen who says that he was left alone in the park, and the police insist he be given the once over at hospital.
 Sharon and Keanu are called to the hospital where they are told that Albie has AATD, a rare genetic condition that can affect the liver and lungs in later life which can only be inherited if both parents have the condition or the gene.
 After undergoing blood tests to find out if they have either the condition or the gene, the doctor confirms that Sharon has the gene but Keanu does not, meaning that he cannot be Albie's father.
 It is at that moment Sharon realises her ex-husband Phil is the father.
+Keanu is later killed by Linda Carter (Kellie Bright) in The Six storyline, when he attacks and strangles Sharon after finding out Albie wasn't his son.